 If you have long hair, try keeping it pulled back into a bun, braid, or ponytail.
-If your hair is on the shorter side, hair clips or a clean breathable headband will keep bangs off your forehead.
+If your hair is on the shorter side, hair clips or a clean, breathable headband will keep bangs off your forehead.
 It will also stop sweat from dripping down and contributing to bacterial growth.

 Always Wear Clean Workout Clothes

-This might seem like a no-brainer, but I’m actually surprised at how often this happens and so needs to be said.
+This might seem like a no-brainer, but I’m actually surprised at how often this happens, and so it needs to be said.
 Change into a fresh and clean set of clothes for every workout.
 Putting on dirty clothes full of dried sweat and bacteria is a shortcut to a new breakout.

 Wipe Off Shared Equipment Before Use